wp-plugins/exchange-addon-custom-loop/readme.txt

 1. The Front End Settings
 1. Additional option for grid/list (since 1.0.2)
 1. Optional Label text for the "order by" dropdown (since 1.0.2)
+1. Added content blocks before and after the loop (since 1.0.4)